scicomm-IISER/scicomm-IISER.github.io/_posts/Issue3/2025-02-01-interviewCSS.md

 {: .interview-answer }
 SS: My next question may not come across positively, but given the global scenario and specifically the current situation in India, we’ve been hearing that IIT Bombay is considered the most coveted institute, followed by IIT Kanpur, IIT Kharagpur, and IIT Delhi.
 In recent years, it's been observed that about 70-80% of students are getting selected for IIT Bombay, while the rest are not, which seems very concerning.
 This situation feels unacceptable in our society.
 While it's understood that not everything can be 100% distributed, the fact that IITs have always been seen as paragons of excellence, and are now seeming to fall short, raises a question.
 Do you think this decline is due to the changing global landscape, or is it that the brightest minds are no longer choosing to stay in India?
 Or, is it that IITs themselves are not producing the best anymore?
 How do you interpret this situation?
 It’s not something that's viewed positively, whether at the government level, among students, peers, or industry.
-{% include article-image.html image="/assets/images/articles/carbon_lab.jpg" caption="Prof. Chandra Shekhar Sharma's Carbon Laboratory, IIT Hyderabad" width=500 %}
+{% include figure.html image="carbon_lab.jpg" caption="Prof. Chandra Shekhar Sharma's Carbon Laboratory, IIT Hyderabad" width=500 suppressPrefix=true %}

 CSS: See, I think we need to look at this scenario from a broader perspective.
 When we talk about placements, the 70-80% you mentioned doesn’t mean that the remaining 20% aren’t doing anything.
 Over the past 5 to 10 years, there has been a significant rise in startups, many of which are led by our youth, including B.Tech students.
 At IIT Hyderabad, for example, there are students in their second or third years running their own startups and even employing others.
 This highlights that not all students who don’t get placed in traditional jobs are without opportunities.
 {: .interview-answer }